This activity can be done as a group or private tour.

 Located about 7 km southwest of Maras, it is the only archaeological site of its kind in the region.
 It is made up of depressions or gigantic natural holes in the surface of the land that were used to build terraces or agricultural terraces with their respective irrigation channels.
 It is therefore a prototype of a greenhouse or biological experimental station which was quite advanced for its time that helped the andean people to domesticate many varieties of potatoes and among other crops such as corn, quenoa and faba beans.

-Also known as the "salt mines" is located to the northwest of the town of Maras and is made up of some 3000 small wells with an average area of about 5 m².
-During the dry season they are filled or "irrigated" every 3 days with salt water that emanates from a natural spring located in the upper part of the wells so that when the water evaporates, the salt contained in it gradually solidifies.
+Also known as the “salt mines” is located to the northwest of the town of Maras and is made up of some 3000 small wells with an average area of about 5 m².
+During the dry season they are filled or “irrigated” every 3 days with salt water that emanates from a natural spring located in the upper part of the wells so that when the water evaporates, the salt contained in it gradually solidifies.
 The salt is then pounded & granulate and packaged into plastic sacks and sent to the regional markets.
-Today the salt is iodized, making its consumption unharmful.
+Today the salt is iodized, making its consumption safe.

 Our lunch stop where you will be able to try Cusquenian cuisine in our all-you-can-eat buffet menu and more.
 We will then continue to our last place of visit, Ollantaytambo, known for its agricultural terraces, religious temples and ceremonial water fountains.